Small Business Grants: Where to Find Funding

 Taking out a business loan or line of credit is one way to get the working capital you need to launch or grow your business.
 But there’s also another option to consider: a small business grant.

-Awarded by government agencies, foundations, and corporations, small business grants provide funding to new and existing businesses of all types, and do not have to be repaid.
+Awarded by government agencies, foundations, and corporations, small business grants provide funding to new and existing businesses of all types, and they do not have to be repaid.
 Some grants even come with added benefits like business coaching and mentorships.

 Because grants are essentially free money, however, they can be difficult to get.
 Here’s what you need to know about small business grants.